Quick Answer

 • HR platforms for workforce management

 Each system stores important information, but these systems often operate independently.
+Over time this creates multiple versions of the same data.

 Sales may report one number.
 Finance may report another.
 Operations may see something different.

+When reports don’t match, leaders spend time validating numbers instead of making decisions.
 This fragmentation is also explained in our article on how fragmented systems slow decision-making in growing businesses.

 What Is a Single Source of Truth?